 The purpose of examining the detailed statistics of link and path duration across the "test-suite" of mobility models was to gain a deeper understanding of the impact of mobility on the protocol performance.
-We observe that for low V{max} , some models like FW and RPGM (4 groups) have multi-modal distributions for both link duration and path duration.
-However, for moderate and high values of V{max} , path durations can be approximated as exponential distributions for most of the models used in our study.
+At the connectivity graph level, we observe that for low $V{max}$ , some models like FW and RPGM (4 groups) have multi-modal distributions for both link duration and path duration.
+However, for moderate and high values of $V{max}$ , path durations at the connectivity graph level can be approximated as exponential distributions for most of the models used in our study.
 Moreover, we also learn some lessons about the effect of traffic pattern on these distributions.
-We first discuss the link duration PDFs and follow it up with a discussion of the path duration PDFs.
+We first discuss the link duration PDFs and follow it up with a discussion of the path duration PDFs at connectivity graph level.
+Then, we show that the conclusions drawn from the observations of path duration at connectivity graph level are also valid for their counterpart at routing protocol level.